paulmillr/noble-ciphers/README.md

 e.g. in decentralized, unsyncable systems.

 Randomness is OK, but there's a catch:
-ChaCha20 and AES-GCM use 96-bit / 12-byte nonces, which implies
-higher chance of collision.
+ChaCha20 and AES-GCM use 96-bit / 12-byte nonces, which implies higher chance of collision.
 In the example above, `random()` can collide and produce repeating nonce.
+Chance is even higher for 64-bit nonces, which GCM allows - don't use them.

 To safely use random nonces, utilize XSalsa20 or XChaCha: they increased nonce length to 192-bit, minimizing a chance of collision.